 Various ways of passing route data

-- Using URL or Route Parameter
+- Using Route Parameter

-- The Optional Parameter or Query Strings
+- The Query Parameters or Query Strings

 - Using URL Fragment